cacttus/BR2/project/tasks.md

 - [ ] Keyframe Bezier curve handles, and bezier interpolation (see KeyFrame)
 - [ ] Remove WorldObject class inheritance, and favor composition like Unity does.
 Managers will hold onto components.
 	- [ ] WorldObject will be composited by other items and not inherited.
+- [ ] Vuklan support.
+This is "half" implemented.
+ALL GP systems need to be subclassed.
+This is a very big effort.